 Average employee contribution rates declined between 2015 and 2016 (see the gray bars in Figure 6).
 The decline can be attributed mainly to auto-enrollment, which increases participation rates but has a depressing effect on contributions.
-The reason is that default contribution levels are often set at 3 percent or lower, and since less than 40 percent of plans with auto-enrollment have auto-escalation in the default contribution, many of those who are enrolled at low contributions bring the total average deferral rate to around 11 percent.7
+The reason is that default contribution levels are often set at 3 percent or lower, and since less than 40 percent of plans with auto-enrollment have auto-escalation in the default contribution, many of those who are enrolled at low contribution rates remain at those rates.6 Employer contributions bring the total average deferral rate to around 11 percent.7